Claim processing times

 Financial Year To Date – period of time from 1 July in the current year to the reporting date.

-The 3 Acts
+The three Acts

-Veterans’ service is covered by 3 Acts, known as the MRCA, VEA and DRCA.
+Veterans’ service is covered by three Acts, known as the MRCA, VEA and DRCA.
 Which Act you are covered by will depend on the service that relates to your injury or disease.
 As a general rule, if your condition relates to service:

 - after 1 July 2004, then the MRCA will apply